 According to the World Health Organization (WHO), quality of life is defined as “an individual's perception of his or her place in life, in the context of the culture and value system in which he or she lives, and in relation to his or her goals, expectations, norms and concerns.
 It is a broad conceptual field, encompassing in a complex way the person's physical health, psychological state, level of independence, social relationships, personal beliefs and relationship with the specifics of his or her environment"(12,13).

 In our study, the mean age of patients was 52.8 years (± 10.2), with extremes of 32 and 91 years.
 Patients aged between 50 and 60 were the most represented (50%).
 This relative rejuvenation of stroke victims is reflected in numerous African studies.
 Bello et al (4), in a systematic review of twenty-eight articles on quality of life after stroke in nine African countries, reported a mean age ranging from 54 to 67.7 years.
 In Nigeria, Oni et al (14) and Fatoyé et al (7) found a mean age of 57.43 (± 9.67) and 60.7 (+/- 10.6) years respectively, with extremes of 38 and 87 years.
 The average age in other African countries falls within the range of our study, between 50 and 60 years.
-Gnonlonfoun et al (8), in Benin, Diagne et al, in Senegal (15), (16) Napon et al, in Burkina Faso and Dongor et al (6), in Ghana, noted respectively 55.3 ± 2.5 years; 55.25 years; 56.9 years and 58 +/- 11.4 years.
+Gnonlonfoun et al (8), in Benin, Diagne et al, in Senegal (15), (16) Napon et al, in Burkina Faso and Dongor et al (6), in Ghana, 55.3 ± 2.5 years; 55.25 years; 56.9 years and 58 +/- 11.4 years respectively.
 The expansion and development of certain cardiovascular risk factors, led by hypertension, dyslipidemia, sedentary lifestyle and stress (17), are thought to be behind this rejuvenation of stroke victims.

 Return to work was observed in 58.7% of patients in this study.
 The rate of return to work after stroke varies widely in the literature.
 Oni et al. in Nigeria found an inactivity rate among stroke survivors of 40% (14).
 This rate of return to work seems to be improving in some developed countries, as shown by the study by Palstam et al in Sweden (18) and that of Chen et al in China (1), where 74.5% and 79.41% of patients respectively returned to work after their stroke.
 The Chen et al cohort included patients who had undergone 1 month of intensive functional rehabilitation and who had a high to very high income (91.2%), unlike the patients in our study.
 Predictors of return to work after stroke in their study were improvement in quality of life by the fourth week post-stroke, type of stroke and type of work.